SUSTAINABLE SEAFOOD, current information and recipes

 1 small teaspoon saffron soaked in a little warm water

-grated pecorino or toasted breadcrumbs
+grated pecorino and/ or toasted breadcrumbs

-salt and crushed dried chillies to taste
+salt and crushed dried chillies (optional) to taste

 Soak the sultanas or currants in a cup of warm water.
 To prepare the cauliflower, remove the outer green leaves and break the cauliflower into small florets.